-EXAMPLE If a feature type of TSS is deleted, then all of its component feature types that make up the TSS are deleted.
+EXAMPLE If a feature type of TSS is deleted, then all of its component feature types that make up the TSS are deleted as they make up the Routeing Measure Composition.

 Figure 3 - Composition

 4.3.4 Information Types

 Information types are identifiable pieces of information in a dataset that can be shared between other features.
 They have attributes but have no relationship to any geometry; information types may reference other information types.